Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     3. These are the job attributes that the job scheduler needs, which are keyword arguments passed to PSI/J's [`JobAttributes` class](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.JobAttributes).

+    4. This will tell Slurm where to `cd` and will specify where the calculations and results are stored.
+If you use this keyword argument, you should not explicitly specify the `RESULTS_DIR` quacc setting, which seeks to do largely the same thing.

+    5. You generally want each quacc job to have the results stored in its own unique working directory to ensure files don't overwrite one another, so  `create_unique_workdir` should be set to `True`.
+This should not be used in combination with the `CREATE_UNIQUE_DIR` quacc setting, which seeks to do largely the same thing.

-    4. For debugging purposes, it can be useful to keep all the temporary files.
+    6. For debugging purposes, it can be useful to keep all the temporary files.
 Once you're confident things work, you can omit the `cleanup` keyword argument.

     ???
 Note